zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceTransportRead.md

     ?>

 ### type
-The type of request to make ("POST", "GET", "PUT" or "DELETE"), default is "GET".
-Refer to the jQuery.ajax documentation for further info.
+The type of request to make ("POST", "GET", "PUT" or "DELETE"), default is "GET".Refer to the jQuery.ajax documentation for further info.

 #### Returns
 `\Kendo\Data\DataSourceTransportRead`